julian-computes/julian-computes/README.md

 ### Hi there 👋

-- 🔭 Currently working on backend Java development
+- 🔭 Currently working as a backend Java developer
 - 🌱 Currently learning Rust
 - 😄 Pronouns: he/him